JetBrains/amper/docs/GradleMigration.md

 ### Step 3.
 Create a module.yaml file and migrate targets

 As the next step, chose a Gradle subproject that you want to start with.
 It could be a shared library or an application, such as JVM, Android, iOS, or native.
-Check the full lis of [the supported product types](Documentation.md#product-types)
+Check the full list of [the supported product types](Documentation.md#product-types)

 #### JVM projects